List of Freaks and Geeks characters: Ken Miller

-Ken Miller—played by Seth Rogen—is wise-cracking and sarcastic.
+Ken Miller, played by Seth Rogen, is wise-cracking and sarcastic.
 Whenever Ken opens his mouth, it is usually to let out a biting quip at the expense of someone around him.
 He has been friends with Daniel Desario since elementary school and later develops a relationship with Amy Andrews.
 He is very stubborn and doesn't back down from fights (in one episode, when asked if "he wants to go," he replies "I always wanna go!" as well as moshing enthusiastically in "Noshing and Moshing").
-He is also very smart, considering the kind of people he hangs out with.
-At the party in episode 2, he quickly catches on when the beer is switched with non-alcoholic beer, but instead of telling everybody, he decided to make some money in the game of quarters ($87.00, in total).
-He is shown to have a softer side in the later episodes of the series, particularly in his relationship with "tuba girl" Amy, who matches him wit for wit, prompting Ken to fall for her.
-In episode 17, it is revealed that Ken's parents are very wealthy and that he was raised by a nanny.
-He also says his post-high school plans involve inheriting his father's business when he dies, selling it off for a huge profit, and retiring to Hawaii.